 I hate guns.
 I despise what they do when pointed at another human being and I’m not particularly crazy about the idea of one being pointed at me.
 If I had my way, every gun in the world (with the exception of those carried by the police and the military) would be tossed into a landfill and covered with a thick layer on concrete.
-I have very little respect for the NRA, as I think the organization is run by a group of overzealous gun nuts.

 The days of needing to hunt for food have long since passed, as the grocery stores are very well stocked with fresh meats every day of the week.
 Having said all of that, I’ve finally buckled and purchased a (gulp) g-u-n of my own.
 I know…it makes absolutely no sense and I’m still struggling with the whole thing.